-As of December 31, 2022 and 2021, no liability due to legal matters has been accrued.
+As of December 31, 2023 and 2022, no liability due to legal matters has been accrued.

-w.
-Recently adopted accounting pronouncements:
+v.
+Recently Adopted accounting pronouncements: an

 As an "Emerging Growth Company", the Jumpstart Our Business Startups Act ("JOBS Act") allows the Company to delay adoption of new or revised accounting pronouncements applicable to public companies until such pronouncements are made applicable to private companies.
 The Company has elected to use this extended transition period under the JOBS Act.
 The adoption dates discussed below reflect this election.